-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 10 school days.
+The headteacher will record the date the complaint is received and will forward the complaint to the clerk to the governing body.
+The clerk will then acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.